phinioxGlade/gbstudio-auto-scroller/README.md

-# GB Studio Tutorial - Auto Scroller
+# GB Studio Tutorial - Auto Scroller with Screen Sized Boss
 ![](/assets/backgrounds/drill-chase.png "The background")

 A simple auto scroller example using GB Studio 3.1 which features a screen size moving boss using the window/overlay layer.